About Me.

 In addition, I have extensive training in psychological and neuropsychological assessment, including 4 years on an NIH funded Alzheimer's research study at Sanders Brown Center on Aging within the University of Kentucky College of Medicine.
 I also completed neuropsychological training that focused on providing testing services to rural areas.

 I am passionate about eating disorder treatment and recovery.
-Specifically, creating spaces and conversations for men to discuss their relationships to food and their bodies is important to me.
-Eating disorder treatment is often geared toward the female or female-identifying experience.
-As men, we have a unique relationship to our bodies that is influenced by the messages we receive about masculinity.
-My approach is to help men recover from eating disorders by highlighting not only the personal experiences that informed his relationship with food, but also the cultural messages/beliefs that may cause barriers to his recovery.
+Specifically, creating judgment free spaces for people to discuss their relationships to food and their bodies is important to me.
+We have a unique relationship to our bodies that is influenced by many familial, cultural, and societal messages.
+My approach highlights not only the personal experiences that inform relationships with food, but also the cultural messages/beliefs that may cause barriers to recovery.

 In my free time I enjoy painting, singing, reading historical fiction, and being in nature.

-Hear Dr. Turner's recent interview discussing post-election concerns in the LGBT+ community.
+Hear Dr. Turner's recent interview discussing post-election concerns in the LGBTQ+ community.

-Hear Dr. Turner discuss male body image and eating disorders on the Body Justice Podcast with Allyson Ford, LPCC.
+Hear Dr. Turner on the Body Justice Podcast with Allyson Ford, LPCC.
+Ep.
+60: The Unique Experiences of Weight Stigma and Masculinity.

-Click the link below to hear Dr. Turner discuss his recently published research on The Counseling Psychologist Podcast.
+Click the link below to hear Dr. Turner on The Counseling Psychologist Podcast discussing his recently published research.

 https://sagepsychology.libsyn.com/sizeism-among-fat-and-big-men-a-phenomenological-study